Pirussa/lei-22-s2-1da-g02/docs/SprintC/US001/US001_ScheduleVaccine.md

 * **AC4:** The SNS User must be is within the age of the Vaccine.
 * **AC5:** Time since the last dose for that Vaccine has to be completed.

+Note: Accounting to one of the client clarifications AC4 and AC5 just need to be implemented in Sprint D.

 ### 1.4.
 Found out Dependencies

 There is a dependency related to the US003 and US014, since for an SNS User to schedule a vaccine there's the need of having him registered in the System.